9 Practical Communication Techniques Everyone Should Know About

 This technique stands for "explain it like I'm five years old" and is useful for talking about complex or technical concepts.
 Tech-savvy people often wrongly presume a certain level of technical knowledge from their conversation partners.

 This doesn't mean you should feed the information with a flying spoon going "vroom-vrooom!".
 Instead, just assume zero mastery of the technical jargon from the side of your listener.
-Avoid technical terms and explain by common-life analogies.
+Avoid technical terms and explain complex concepts through familiar analogies.
 I like how the concept of an API was explained here, for example.

 There's an entire subReddit dedicated to Eli5, with plenty of examples.